icssc/peterportal-client/README.md

 ## About

-PeterPortal is a web application aimed at aiding UCI students with course discovery and planning.
+PeterPortal is a web application designed to aid UCI students with course discovery and planning.
 We consolidate public data available on multiple UCI sources in the application to improve the user experience when planning course schedules.

 Features include: